+Figure 1 - SmartWalker Axes and Orientation

+2.3 System Behaviour

 The SmartWalker has two main functionalities (or modes): autonomous mobility and manual driving.

-Autonomous Mobility: The ability to move out of the way of the user whenever requested to a designated home location as well as return to the user when requested.
+Autonomous Mode: The ability to move out of the way of the user whenever requested to a designated home location as well as return to the user when requested.

-Manual Driving: The ability to operate like a standard medical walker, with added smart features like assisted braking and assisted driving.
+Manual Mode: The ability to operate like a standard medical walker, with added smart features like assisted braking and assisted driving.

-These core functions are supported by two sub-functions: a smartphone application and a docking station.
-The smartphone application is used as an avenue to capture user-specific monitored variables, while the docking station is used to support the autonomous mobility function by acting as a home location.
+These core functions are supported by two sub-functions: a phone application and a docking station.
+The phone app is used as an avenue to capture user-specific monitored variables, while the docking station is used to support the autonomous mobility function by acting as a home location.

-2.3 Operating Environment
+2.4 Operating Environment